Core Concepts

 A PT expiring six months from now that was trading at a 5% discount to underlying six months ago (implying a 5% annual rate), but is now trading at a 2.5% discount to the underlying (still implying a 5% annual rate), has appreciated in price space, but stayed flat in yieldspace.

 Traditional AMMs like Sushiswap and Uniswap base their exchange rate around a liquidity management function in an implementation called a “product invariant” or “constant product” pool.
 These are really elegant solutions for their use cases, but are not well suited at all to PTs or YTs.
-Instead of distributing liquidity around a particular price between two assets, it makes more sense for us to distribute liquidity around a certain implied rate for the target.
+Instead of distributing liquidity around a particular price between two assets, it makes more sense for us to distribute liquidity around a certain implied rate on the underlying asset.
 What price the implied rate requires to stay the same has to be dynamic, accounting for the time until maturity.

 This is why we have built a custom AMM type called Sense Space that includes a component of time until maturity and distributes yield around an implied rate at the time a new LP enters the pool, rather than an implied price.